ArkEcosystemArchive/docs-legacy/docs/cookbook/node/setup.md

 ## Introduction

-Welcome, the purpose of this document is to help you set up an Ark Relay node, which relays transactions and secures the Ark Network.
+Here we will help you set up an Ark Relay node, which relays transactions and secures the Ark Network.

 ## Bare-metal